meisserecon/corona/readme.md

 # Summary

-The usual pandemia models assume the infection rate to be the same for all citizens (for example [covidsim.eu](http://covidsim.eu) or the  [Robert Koch Institute Model](https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/Modellierung_Deutschland.pdf?__blob=publicationFile)).
+The usual pandemic models assume the infection rate to be the same for all citizens (for example [covidsim.eu](http://covidsim.eu) or the  [Robert Koch Institute Model](https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/Modellierung_Deutschland.pdf?__blob=publicationFile)).
 However, in reality, social interactions follow a power-law distribution: some people are much better connected than others and also have much more potentially contagious social interactions with a more diverse set of others.
 Assuming the power-law distribution usually observed in social networks, there should be a few super-spreaders with a very high infection rate (e.g. a politician who shakes hands all day), and many less connected citizens with a low infection rate (e.g. a gamer :) ).
 Naturally, the super-spreaders are not only the ones who spread the disease the most, but also the ones that will get it first.
 As a consequence, the infection rate R0 will look very high in the initial phase of a pandemic, but decline sharply once the super-spreaders are cured (or dead).
 A further consequence is that herd immunity is reached much faster and that a well-timed lockdown can stop the disease much earlier than what other models suggest.

 # Base Model